-The best film to use in the Sears KS Super II will have to be based on the lens, available light, and if you want to use color or black & white.
+The best film to use in the Sears KS Super II will have to depend on the lighting conditions, lens, and type of film you want to shoot.

-Kodak UltraMax 400 - The film works well in a variety of lighting conditions and is a great selection for a 35mm color film.
-Using Kodak UltraMax 400 you should have the ability to handhold the KS Super II in the vast majority of situations.
+Kodak UltraMax 400 - A fantastic choice for an array of conditions.
+Using Kodak UltraMax 400 you should be able to handhold the KS Super II in lots of situations.

-Expect pictures to appear a little warm with pleasant skin tones.
+Expect photographs to appear slightly warm with gorgeous colors.

-Fujifilm Superia X-TRA ISO 400 - Based on where you are in the world, this film could be more widely available.
-It's an excellent alternative to Kodak film.
+Fujifilm Superia X-TRA ISO 400 - Depending on your location, this film can be more widely available.
+It is a fantastic alternative to Kodak emulsions.

-The emulsion is for sale in the 120 film format, for use with a medium format camera.
+It can also be found in the 120 film format, for use with medium format cameras.

-Kodak Gold 200 - An awesome way to achieve that mid-80s through 90s look.
-Use a flash to get the "nostalgic" look.
+Kodak Gold 200 - An outstanding way to achieve that mid-80s through 90s style.
+For the authentic photography experience use an on-camera flash.

-Kodak Portra 400 - By far the most popular color negative film among film shooting enthusiasts online.
-Overexpose Portra 400 by 1 or 2-stops to get the rendering the film is highly regarded for.
+Kodak Portra 400 - Among film enthusiasts online, Portra 400 is undoubtedly the most frequently used color negative film.
+Overexpose the film by 1 or 2-stops to get the overall look the film is well known for.

 Black and White Film